 Takata’s airbags are prone to inflate with too much force, spraying neutral fragments through the vehicle.
 The airbag inflation issue has been linked to hundreds of injuries and at least 22 deaths.
 USA Today reports that at least 42 million vehicles and as many as 69 million inflators have been recalled in the United States, and 100 million inflators have been recalled worldwide.

-D. Miller Law suggests that vehicle owners whose vehicles are on the recall list contact their local dealership to schedule their free repair.
+Vehicle owners whose vehicles are on the Takata recall list contact their local dealership to schedule their free repair.
 Owners can check for recalls by looking up their Vehicle Identification Number (VIN) on the National Highway Traffic Safety Administration’s (NHTSA) online database.
 The NHTSA urges vehicle owners to sign up for automatic notifications, as recalls are expected to continue into December of 2019.

 The Chapter 11 bankruptcy had some opposition with committees for injured drivers and a committee of unsecured creditors.
 In February, Takata was able to reach a deal with these committees, along with the help of automakers and Key Safety Systems.
 (Key Safety Systems plans to purchase the viable business lines of Takata).

 As reported by Reuters, “According to the agreement, a trust will be established to pay for compensation for those injured or killed by the airbags, which will be funded in part by automakers surrendering some of their claims against Takata.”
 The thirteen automakers who were part of this agreement include: General Motors Co, Ford Motor Co, Toyota Motor Corp, and the United States Affiliates of Honda Motor Co Ltd and Volkswagen AG, the United States Affiliates of Honda Motor Co Ltd, and Volkswagen AG.